2009 Arizona Wildcats football team: vs Oregon

-Arizona State
+at Arizona State

 Alex Zendejas kicked a 32-yard field goal as time expired, and the Wildcats defeated their primary in-state rival, Arizona State (ASU), 20–17 in Tempe to retain the Territorial Cup.

 Arizona won after ASU's Kyle Williams – who had caught the tying touchdown pass minutes earlier – muffed a punt to give the Wildcats the ball at the ASU 22-yard line.
 Keola Antolin scored on a 67-yard run and Orlando Vargas blocked a punt and returned it for a touchdown for the Wildcats, who have beaten the Sun Devils in back-to-back seasons for the first time since 1997–98.

 Dimitri Nance ran for 115 yards for the Sun Devils, who lost their last six games, matching the school record for consecutive losses in a season.

 Down 14–0 at halftime, the Sun Devils rallied and appeared ready to force Arizona into their second overtime situation of the season with 2:02 remaining.
 On 4th-and-12 from Arizona's 14, ASU QB Danny Sullivan rolled out of the pocket and fired a strike to a diving Williams in the back of the end zone.
 It was their second scoring connection of the quarter, following a 44-yarder with 11:54 to go.

 Arizona defense was led by Ricky Elmore who had 2 sacks, 5 tackles and 1 forced fumble.

 Then came a critical ASU error.
 Williams muffed a Keenyn Crier punt, and the Wildcats' Mike Turner recovered at the Sun Devils' 22-yard line.
 Four plays later, Zendejas, a Phoenix-area native (some of his Glendale, Arizona family were in attendance), trotted on and nailed the game-winner.

 The game ended with a scuffle at midfield.
 ASU linebacker Vontaze Burfict took a swing at UA backup longsnapper Ricky Wolder.
 Vontaze Burfict a true-freshman at 6feet 3 inches and 245 pounds swung wildly at Wolder without making any contact.
 Players from both sides had to be separated so they could clear the field.

 This was Mike Stoops' third win over Arizona State, and arguably the most important one of his career.